Daniel-B-Tufvesson/speech-act-classifier/README.md

 # Usage
-Classification is done on entire corpora.
-The classifiers take as input a CoNLL-U corpus and tags each sentence with their respective speech acts.
+The classifiers operate on entire corpora.
+They take as input a CoNLL-U corpus and tag each sentence with their respective speech acts.
 These are then outputted as a new CoNLL-U corpus.

 ## Classifying with Rules
 Run [`tag_speech_acts_rulebased.py`](scripts/tag_speech_acts_rulebased.py) on the corpus you want to tag with speech acts.
 It takes three arguments:
-1. The source corpus which contain the sentences to be tagged.
+1. The source corpus which contains the sentences to be tagged.
-2. The target corpus which the tagged sentences are written to.
+2. The target corpus to which the tagged sentences are written.
-3. The rule set file which contain all the rules.
+3. The rule set file which contains all the rules.

 Example: `python scripts/tag_speech_acts_rulebased.py 'sentences.conllu.bz2' 'speech-acts.conllu.bz2' 'models/rule-based.json'`